JetBrains/kotlin-web-site/docs/reference/java-interop.md

 ### Accessing static members

 Static members of Java classes form "class objects" for these classes.
-One cannot pass such a "class object" around as a value, but can access the members explicitly, for example
+We cannot pass such a "class object" around as a value, but can access the members explicitly, for example

 ``` kotlin
 if (Character.isLetter(a)) {